SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 3. Change the view to display monthly insights.
 4. Analyse the data presented in graphs and tables for accuracy and completeness.

-### Task 5: Review the main dashboard for an overview of upcoming payments and overall balance.

-**Steps**:
-1. Navigate to the "Dashboard/Home" section.
-2. Review the overview of upcoming payments and overall owing.
-3. Click the dropdown button for the upcoming payments card.
-4. Click the dropdown button for the pay-up card to view all outstanding payments.

-### Task 6: Test the customization options for display and accessibility to ensure usability for all users.
+### Task 5: Test the customization options for display and accessibility to ensure usability for all users.

 **Steps**:
 1. Open the hamburger menu and navigate to "App Settings."